Sextortion from Scam Compounds

 Episode Chapters

-• 2:01 — Observations and experiences in Thailand, including the eerie sight of compounds.
+• 2:01 — Observations and experiences in Thailand

 • 5:31 — IJM's mission and Eric’s focus on forced labor in Southeast Asia.